qixiaosong/learngit/readme.txt

 It's my first readme file of git.
-Git is wonderful software,and I try my best to learn it.
+Git is wonderful software under the GPL,and I try my best to learn it.
 The first modify of readme.